Trump, meeting China's Xi, voices hope for progress on trade dispute

 “We’ll be discussing trade and I think at some point we are going to end up doing something great for China and great for the United States,” Trump said when a small pool of reporters was briefly allowed into the room.

-He suggested that the “incredible relationship” he and Xi had established would be “the very primary reason” they could make progress on trade, though he offered no specifics on how they might resolve the main issue dividing the world’s two biggest economies.
+He suggested that the “incredible relationship” he and Xi had established would be “the very primary reason” they could make progress on trade, though he offered no specifics on how they might resolve the main issue dividing their countries.

-At the same time, Trump again raised with Xi his concern about the synthetic opioid fentanyl being sent from China to the United States, urging the Chinese leader to place it in a “restricted category” of drugs that would essentially criminalize it.
+Xi told Trump that only through cooperation could the United States and China serve the interest of peace and prosperity.
+The world’s two biggest economies have also increasingly been at odds over security in the Asia-Pacific region.

-Earlier on Saturday, the leaders of the world’s largest economies backed an overhaul of the global body that regulates international trade disputes.
+At the same time, Trump again raised with Xi his concern about the synthetic opioid fentanyl being sent from China to the United States, urging the Chinese leader to place it in a “restricted category” of drugs that would criminalize it.

-The Group of 20 industrialized nations called for reforms to the crisis-stricken World Trade Organization in a final statement from their two-day gathering in Argentina, marking a victory for Trump’s drive to overhaul the trade body.
+Earlier on Saturday, the leaders of all the world’s top economies called for reforms to the crisis-stricken World Trade Organization in a final statement from their summit.

-Officials expressed relief that agreement on a final statement was reached after negotiators worked through the night to overcome differences over language on climate change.
+Officials expressed relief that agreement on the summit communique was reached after negotiators worked through the night to overcome differences over language on climate change.

 The final text recognized trade as an important engine of global growth but made only a passing reference to “the current trade issues,” after the U.S. delegation won a battle to keep any mention of protectionism out of the statement.